Tsskyx/GoogolScript/README.md

 My own programming language.

-For now only a dumb REPL that echoes literals is implemented.
+For now only a dumb REPL that echoes dumb literals is implemented.